dhleong/elite-mfd/README.md

 Static jars can be launched with [Launch4J](http://launch4j.sourceforge.net/) in Windows, if that's what you're into.

 Once the server is running, open a web browser from your preferred device pointing to the computer's IP and port `9876`, eg: if your computer has the LAN IP address `192.168.1.6`, open `http://192.168.1.6:9876`.

+### Galaxy Map Search Button

+To make the search button in Navigation results work correctly, you must provide a binding for `galaxy-map` (it's unbound by default).
+You must also make sure that the buttons to flip between UI tabs is not overlapped with any of the Galaxy Map navigation buttons (they are by default).

 ## Credits